akuzeee/akuzeee.github.io/ja.md

 ## 国際会議論文

 - **Kei Akuzawa**, Yusuke Iwasawa, Yutaka Matsuo.
+Information-theoretic regularization for learning global features by sequential VAE.
+In Proc. of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases, online, September, 2021.

+- **Kei Akuzawa**, Yusuke Iwasawa, Yutaka Matsuo.
 Estimating Disentangled Belief about Hidden State and Hidden Task for Meta-Reinforcement Learning.
-In Proc. of the Third Learning for Dynamics and Control (L4DC) Conference, 2021. \[[arxiv](https://arxiv.org/abs/2105.06660)\]
+In Proc. of the Third Learning for Dynamics and Control (L4DC) Conference, online, 2021. \[[arxiv](https://arxiv.org/abs/2105.06660)\]

 - Yusuke Iwasawa, **Kei Akuzawa**, Yutaka Matsuo.
 Stabilizing Adversarial Invariance Induction from Divergence Minimization Perspective.
 In Proceedings of the Twenty-Ninth International Joint Conference on Artificial Intelligence (IJCAI), 2020.